“Silence is a source of great strength.” – Lau Tzu

 So, how can people harness silence in their professional lives to gain power?
 These tips will help.

-• Different cultures – Respect cultural structures and norms.
-The most senior leader may only speak, others may speak only when spoken to, the senior leader may use silence to indicate consideration.
+- Different cultures – Respect cultural structures and norms.
+The most senior leader may speak first, while others may speak only when spoken to, and the senior leader may use silence to indicate consideration.

 Building Wisdom with Silence